 - (a) Microwave assisted acid digestion Weigh accurately 0.5 g of the sample in a PTFE microwave digestion vessel, add 7.5 mL of nitric acid.
 Allow the vessel to stand a while until the reaction ceases, then seal all vessels properly and place the completed vessel modules in the turntable of the microwave unit.
 Start the digestion programme, the selection of low-pressure or high-pressure microwave assisted acid digestion depends on the type of microwave digestion vessel available in the individual laboratory.
 Upon the completion of the programme, cool the mixture and vent the vessel manually.
-Transfer the digested sample solution to a 50-mL volumetric flask and make up to the mark with water, then transfer the solution to a centrifuge tube and centrifuge for 5 min.
-Pipette 10 mL of this solution into another 50-mL volumetric flask and make up to the mark with water.
-This is the test solution for subsequent instrumental analysis. - (b) Quantitative analysis Quantify the heavy metals by using ICP-MS with indium (In) as an internal standard.
+Transfer the digested sample solution to a 50-mL volumetric flask and make up to the mark with water, then transfer the solution to a centrifuge tube and centrifuge for 5 min. - (b) Quantitative analysis Quantify the heavy metals by using ICP-MS with indium (In) as an internal standard.
 Internal standards other than In can also be used provided that the method is properly validated.